marcboeker/go-duckdb/README.md

 ## DuckDB Appender API

 If you want to use the [DuckDB Appender API](https://duckdb.org/docs/data/appender.html), you can obtain a new `Appender` by passing a DuckDB connection to `NewAppenderFromConn()`.
+See `examples/appender.go` for a complete example.

 ```go
 connector, err := duckdb.NewConnector("test.db", nil)